 Kibo Safari Lodge: Is another great option if you’re looking for an eco-friendly camp within the Amboseli region.
 Equipped with an outdoor pool, garden and bar, this camp offers over 70 self-contained tents for single, double or family occupation.

-Check All Lodges Amboseli Here
+Book The Top Lodges Amboseli Here

 Seeing the abundant herds of elephants roaming the plains, Mt.
 Kilimanjaro peaking through the clouds and sometimes, the roaring of hyenas and lions just makes this region so special.
 Amboseli is ideal for anybody looking for a convenient safari, right near Nairobi or Mombasa.